-11.2.
-Defining PPPoE links
+11.3.
+Definining PPPoE client links

 A PPPoE link is defined by a ppp top-level object.
 To create or edit PPPoE links in the web user interface, select the "Interface" category icon - - under the section headed "PPPoE settings" you will see the list of existing ppp objects (if any), and an "Add" link.